• Skip to primary navigation

 Golden Syrup Cake (1lb Tin)

 This golden syrup cake is delicious and goes perfect with some warm custard.
-The cake is soft and moist with a caramel like texture.
+The cake is soft and moist with a caramel like flavour.

 Yield: 7 servings